AI Prompts for Commerce Engine

 Requirements:

-- Import and use Environment enum (Environment.Production or Environment.Staging) — do NOT hardcode strings
+- Use Environment enum (Environment.Production or Environment.Staging) — do NOT hardcode strings

-- Use environment variables for storeId and apiKey (REACT_APP_ prefix for CRA, VITE_ prefix for Vite)
+- Use environment variables for storeId and apiKey (VITE_ prefix for Vite, REACT_APP_ prefix for CRA)

 - Include onTokensUpdated callback (to sync auth state) and onTokensCleared callback (to redirect on session loss)

-- On app init, call sdk.auth.getAnonymousToken() to create an anonymous session — this is REQUIRED before any other API call will work
+- On app init, call sdk.ensureAccessToken() on the session accessor to bootstrap an anonymous session — this is REQUIRED before session-scoped API calls will work

 Anti-patterns to avoid:

-- Do NOT make API calls before establishing an anonymous session — they will return 401
+- Do NOT make session-scoped API calls before calling sdk.ensureAccessToken() — they will return 401

 - Do NOT hardcode "production" or "staging" as strings — use the Environment enum